-The floor bed is an extension of the idea that everything a child needs should be accessible and at their level.
+The floor bed for toddlers is an extension of the idea that everything a child needs should be accessible and at their level.
 In their bedroom that would include things such as books, toys and furniture.
 This creates that essential freedom of movement within the child’s room and allows them to safely navigate their own space.

 The most important aspect of creating a Montessori space for your children is making sure the room is completely childproof (nothing harmful to them/ mounted furniture etc.) so they can explore without the risk of hurting themselves.
 The floor bed itself is a huge part of the room.
-It gives the children the independence to explore while at the same it teaches them their own body sleep que’s.
+It gives the children the independence to explore while at the same it teaches them their own body sleep cue’s.

 When transitioning my oldest there were days in the beginning where she fell asleep on the floor, or in her teepee but after the shock of the independence wore off she realized the bed was her resting place and she wanted to go there to sleep.